n0op3/solo-leveling/README.md

 ```
 Please bear in mind that exercises which have not been defined will not grant XP.
-On top of the XP you get from doing the workout's exercises, you also get a bonus in the form of half the XP from the workout.

 # Features to implement:
 - [x] Daily quests and penalties (give XP for completing the quests, take back XP for failing)